wolfe/termageddon/USER_GUIDE.md

 #### Review Dashboard
 - Access via the "Review Dashboard" link in navigation
 - Shows all pending definitions requiring approval
-- Filter by domain, author, or date
+- Filter by perspective, author, or date

 #### Approving Definitions
 1. **Review the definition** for accuracy and completeness